esper-io/esper-cli/README.md

 ## Requirements

 1. **Python:** We recommend you use Python 3.6 or above.
 2. **An Esper Dev Account:** You need a free Esper Dev Trial account to create an environment and generate an Esper `SERVER URL`to talk to APIs.
-You will choose the environment name that will then be assigned as your custom URL and when you complete the sign up process your private environment will be created.
-For example if your you choose the environment name of “foo” then your `SERVER URL` will be `https://foo.esper.cloud/api`.
+You will choose the `ENVIRONMENT NAME` that will then be assigned as your custom URL and when you complete the sign up process your private environment will be created.
 See [Requesting an Esper Dev Trial account](https://docs.esper.io/home/gettingstarted.html#setup).
 3. **Generate an API key:** API key authentication is used for accessing APIs.
 You will have to generate this from the Esper Dev Console once you have set up your account.
-The Esper Dev Console for your account can be accessed at `https://foo.espercloud.com`.
+For example, the Esper Dev Console for your account can be accessed at `https://foo.espercloud.com` if you choose the `ENVIRONMENT NAME` of “foo”.
 See [Generating an API Key](https://docs.esper.io/home/module/genapikey.html)

 ## Installation